pauliacomi/pyGAPS/docs/manual/adsorbate.rst

 The creation process of an adsorbate is similar to that of other pyGAPS classes, done by passing a dictionary of parameters.
 Some parameters are strictly required for instantiation, while others are recognised and can then be accessed by names.
-All other parameters passed are saved as well, in an internal dictionary called `properties`.
+All other parameters passed are saved as well in an internal dictionary called ``properties``.

 An example of how to create an adsorbate: